rkaushik29/java-lucene-search-api/README.md

 - In case the parquet metadata is not needed, simply comment out the code after `PARQUET METADATA INCLUSION` and the API will work for any Lucene index.
 - If the Parquet metadata needs to be stored in the response, then modify the `PARQUET METADATA INCLUSION` section to match the schema of your Parquet file for queries.
 - The Parquet file is converted to a CSV internally before the API launches, and CSV querying libraries are used within the above section.
-- CORS has been enabled for `port:3000` only - this must be kept in mind while developing further applications with this API.
-More CORS can be added if required.